brandenphan/Login-System/README.md

 # Firebase Configuation

 A Firebase account can be created at https://firebase.google.com/.
 Upon creating an account, the user can create a project with their desired name.
-Once an account is created, the user can go to the "Authentication tab" under the "Build" and click on the "Sign-in method" tab.
+The user then must a web application under that project.
+Once the project is setup, the user can go to the "Authentication tab" under the "Build" and click on the "Sign-in method" tab.
 This will show various providers to sign in with, this system solely uses the Email/Password so make sure it is enabled and picture is showed below.

 ![image](https://user-images.githubusercontent.com/82501158/122659002-162c1800-d141-11eb-9999-89c973346b5b.png)

-The user can then click on the gear next to "Project Overview" and click on the "Project Settings".
+Upon creating the web-application, Firebase should prompt the user to add the Firebase SDK and will provide keys directly below.
+Incase the user misses that step, they can click on the gear next to "Project Overview" and click on the "Project Settings".
 Scrolling down there should be a header "SDK setup and configuation" that contains multiple keys and these are the ones that must be placed into the ".env.local" file.

 ![image](https://user-images.githubusercontent.com/82501158/122659030-60ad9480-d141-11eb-97b1-52cdfab478c0.png)